Crete or Corfu: Which Island Should Be Your Next Greek Destination?

 Chania Old Town.

-Both islands feature dozens of traditional towns and villages, places where time seems to almost stand still.
+Both islands feature dozens of traditional towns and villages where time seems almost to stand still.

-When it comes to big cities, Chania and Rethymnon are two of the prettiest towns in Crete.
-Chania has a beautiful Venetian harbor, a beautiful old lighthouse, and numerous alleyways with old Turkish houses.
+Chania and Rethymnon are two of the prettiest towns in Crete regarding big cities.
+Chania has a beautiful Venetian harbor, an old lighthouse, and numerous alleyways with old Turkish houses.

-Rethymnon, instead, is the third-largest town on the island, it features charming cobbled streets and homes with colorful facades.
+Rethymnon, on the other hand, is the third-largest town on the island.
+It features charming cobbled streets and homes with colorful facades.

-In Corfu, the Venetian influence can also be seen in the architecture of Corfu Old Town with its two impressive fortresses facing the sea.
+In Corfu, the Venetian influence can also be seen in the architecture of Corfu Old Town, with its two impressive fortresses facing the sea.
+Another attractive mountain settlement is Pelekas, which offers stunning coast views.

 crete or corfu